pemblabs/pemblabs.github.io/_posts/2025-03-01-Unmasking the Threat∶ Telegram OSINT and Attempt at Attribution.markdown

 ### Who Are They?

 So I continued gathering open source intelligence on our Local PD in the same manner I was conducting.
-I retrieved all the forms of profile photos which basically only difference in size most likelly for different devices.
-My attempt was to see if there are any other past profile photos.
+I retrieved all the forms of profile photos which basically only difference in size most likely for different devices.
+My attempt was to see if there were any other past profile photos.

 ![pd photos]({{site.baseurl}}/images/pdphotos.png)
 *GetUserprofilePhotos Response*